 Our primary sources of liquidity are cash flows provided by operations, access to existing credit facilities and proceeds from the Merger.
 Prior to the Merger, AE Industrial Partners Fund II, LP ("AEI") provided an additional source of liquidity to facilitate certain acquisitions.
 Since inception, we have incurred net losses and negative cash flows from operating activities, and have used our cash to fund capital expenditures, costs associated with our acquisitions, and costs associated with the Merger, among other uses.
 While some of these cash outflows have been non-recurring in nature, we have continued to experience net cash outflows from operating activities and expect to continue to incur additional operating expenses and capital expenditures as we continue to grow our business.
-As of March 31, 2022, our available liquidity totaled \$30.9 million, which was comprised of \$5.9 million in cash and cash equivalents, and \$25.0 million in available borrowings from our existing credit facilities.
-On April 14, 2022, we entered into a common stock purchase agreement with B. Riley Principal Capital, LLC ("B. Riley") that provides us with the right to sell and issue up to \$80.0 million of our Common Stock over a period of 24 months to B. Riley at our sole discretion, subject to certain limitations and conditions.
+As of December 31, 2021, our available liquidity totaled \$25.5 million, which was comprised of \$20.5 million in cash and cash equivalents, and \$5.0 million in available borrowings from our existing credit facilities.
+On March 25, 2022, our existing credit facilities were amended to, among other things, increase commitments under the revolving credit facility to \$25.0 million.

 We believe that our existing sources of liquidity will be sufficient to meet our working capital needs for at least the next twelve months from the date on which our consolidated financial statements were issued.
 However, our current liquidity may not be sufficient to meet the required long-term liquidity needs associated with continued use of cash from operating activities at historic levels, in addition to our other liquidity needs associated with our capital expenditures, debt payments, and other investing and financing requirements.
 In the future, we could be required to raise capital through public or private financing or other arrangements.
 Such financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could harm our business.
-We may sell equity securities in one or more transactions at prices and in a manner as we may determine from time to time.
+We may sell equity securities or debt securities in one or more transactions at prices and in a manner as we may determine from time to time.
 If we sell any such securities in subsequent transactions, our current investors may be materially diluted.
 Any debt financing, if available, may involve restrictive covenants and could reduce our operational flexibility or profitability.
 If we cannot raise funds on acceptable terms, we may not be able to grow our business or respond to competitive pressures.